• Skip to primary navigation

 OLD METAL

 The French love to use mixed metals in their decor, and the older the better.
-Many of the authentic furniture pieces are laced with gold and other metals in the intricate details.
+Many authentic French furniture pieces are laced with gold and other metals in intricate details.

 I played around with aging metals and thought I did a pretty good job faking the look of aged silver on this candelabra.